olimorris/persisted.nvim/README.md

 - `SessionToggle` - Determines whether to load, start or stop a session

 > **Note:** The author only binds `SessionToggle` to a keymap for simplicity.
+> **Remember:** These will not work out of the box if you're lazy loading.

 ### Callbacks

-The plugin allows for _before_ and _after_ callbacks to be executed relative to the session.
+The plugin allows for _before_ and _after_ callbacks to be executed relative to the session being saved.
 This is achieved via the `before_save` and `after_save` configuration options.

 > **Note:** The author uses a _before_ callback to ensure that [minimap.vim](https://github.com/wfxr/minimap.vim) is not written into the session.
 Its presence prevents the exact buffer and cursor position from being restored when loading a session.